GetLinkfire/FrontEnd.TestAssignment/app/README.md

 * Spotify link for the album

 ### 3. View the music collection
 As a user you want a nice overview of your music collection.
-Create a page where the user can browse the music in the database, this can be a list, a grid or any third way.
+Create a page where the user can browse the music, this can be a list, a grid or any third way.
 You are free to choose any css library to style it.

 ### 4. Edit your music collection
 Anyone can make a mistake, so sometimes it is nice to be able to edit entries.
 Allow the user to edit the information for a music entry and save the information.